karlita604/P-06-2020/Section 2 - Python Set Up.md

 * Sublime Text and Atom (just examples) that without plugins would sacrifice some pythom functionality.
 * **FULL IDE <3** --> Pycharm and Spyder
 * IDE's come with everything already and have whole companies behind them and provide more features and support if you pay for the pro versions
-* **Notebook Enviroments** are really great for learning as you can run snippets of code and see
+* **Notebook Enviroments** are really great for learning as you can run snippets of code and see the outputs right next to each other
+* These environments also support

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNTE0Njc2MjAsLTUxNzg0NzkwNiwyMT
-E3NjQyOTU5LDEwMTE2NjI1NDQsMTI4NjQ2ODU0NiwxNzM2OTEz
-MzEwXX0=
+eyJoaXN0b3J5IjpbMTI1MjMzODg3NSwtNTE3ODQ3OTA2LDIxMT
+c2NDI5NTksMTAxMTY2MjU0NCwxMjg2NDY4NTQ2LDE3MzY5MTMz
+MTBdfQ==
 -->